Configuring the production server for Cloud Foundry apps

 Page last updated:

-This topic describes how to configure a production server for your apps.
+You can configure a production server for your apps in Cloud Foundry.

-When you deploy an app, App Cloud determines the command used to start the app through the following process:
+When you deploy an app, Cloud Foundry determines the command that is used to start the app through the following process:

-cf push -c COMMAND, then App Cloud uses
+cf push -c COMMAND, then Cloud Foundry uses

 COMMANDto start the app.

-If the developer creates a file called a Procfile, App Cloud uses the Procfile to configure the command that launches the app.
-See the About Procfiles section below for more information.
+If you create a file called a Procfile, Cloud Foundry uses Procfile to configure the command that launches the app.
+See About Procfiles.

-cf push -c COMMANDand does not create a Procfile, then App Cloud does one of the following, depending on the buildpack:
+cf push -c COMMANDand do not create a Procfile, then Cloud Foundry does one of the following, depending on the buildpack:

 - Uses a default start command.